How to remove the PublicFraction adware from a browser and computer?

-Written by Tomas Meskauskas on
+Written by Tomas Meskauskas on (updated)

 What is PublicFraction?

-PublicFraction is designed to serve advertisements, promote a couple of fake search engines by modifying certain browser settings and collect sensitive information.
-This app functions as adware, browser hijacker and data collector.
-It is known that there is at least one fake installer for Adobe Flash Player that is used to distribute the PublicFraction app.
-As a rule, users download and install apps that are distributed this way unknowingly.
-Therefore, PublicFraction is categorized as potentially unwanted application (PUA).
+PublicFraction serves advertisements, promotes fake search engines by modifying certain browser settings, and collects sensitive information.
+This app functions as adware, a browser hijacker, and a data collector.
+There is at least one fake installer for Adobe Flash Player that is used to distribute the PublicFraction app.

 Name | Ads by PublicFraction |

-Threat Type | Adware, Mac malware, Mac virus |
+Threat Type | Adware, Mac malware, Mac virus. |

-Detection Names | Avast (MacOS:Adload-AG [Adw]), AVG (MacOS:Adload-AG [Adw]), ESET-NOD32 (A Variant Of OSX/Adware.Synataeb.F), Kaspersky (Not-a-virus:HEUR:AdWare.OSX.Adload.h), Full List (VirusTotal) |
+Detection Names | Avast (MacOS:Adload-AG [Adw]), AVG (MacOS:Adload-AG [Adw]), ESET-NOD32 (A Variant Of OSX/Adware.Synataeb.F), Kaspersky (Not-a-virus:HEUR:AdWare.OSX.Adload.h), Full List (VirusTotal). |

-Additional Information | This application belongs to Adload malware family. |
+Additional Information | This application belongs to the Adload malware family. |

 Symptoms | Your Mac becomes slower than normal, you see unwanted pop-up ads, you are redirected to dubious websites. |